 Cyclical unemployment exists when individuals lose their jobs as a result of a downturn in aggregate demand (AD).
 If the decline in aggregate demand is persistent, and the unemployment long-term, it is called either demand deficient, general, or Keynesian unemployment.
 For example, unemployment levels of 3 million were reached in the UK in the last two recessions, between 1980 and 1982, and between 1990 and 1992.
 In the most recent recession of 2008-2010, unemployment levels rose to 2.4m in the last quarter of 2009, and reached a 17 year high of 2.6m by late 2011.
+By 2014 unemployment had fallen to just over 2m.
 (Source: ONS).

 Demand deficient unemployment

 This is caused by a lack of aggregate demand, with insufficient demand to generate full employment.

 Structural unemployment occurs when certain industries decline because of long term changes in market conditions.
 For example, over the last 20 years UK motor vehicle production has declined while car production in the Far East has increased, creating structurally unemployed car workers.
 Globalisation is an increasingly significant cause of structural unemployment in many countries.

 When structural unemployment affects local areas of an economy, it is called regional unemployment.
 For example, unemployed coal miners in South Wales and ship workers in the North East add to regional unemployment in these areas.